Teriyaki Chicken Meatballs

-Return pan to stovetop and add oil (portion for tofu).
-Add tofu to heated oil and cook, without stirring, until golden brown on the bottom, 2 to 3 minutes.
-Flip tofu and continue cooking on all sides until golden brown, 5 to 6 minutes more.
+Return pan to stovetop and add oil (portion for meatballs).
+Add meatballs to heated oil and cook, without stirring, until golden brown on the bottom, 2 to 3 minutes.
+Gently stir meatballs until browned on all sides.

-Pour teriyaki sauce over tofu and bring to a simmer.
+Pour teriyaki sauce over meatballs and bring to a simmer.

 Whisk together second portion of water and cornstarch.
-Pour water-cornstarch slurry over tofu and sauce, stirring gently to combine.
+Pour water-cornstarch slurry over meatballs and sauce, stirring gently to combine.

-Continue simmering until sauce thickens, 1 to 2 minutes more.
+Continue simmering until sauce thickens and meatballs are cooked through, 1 to 2 minutes more.

 If rice was made ahead, reheat in the microwave (remember to reserve half for tomorrow).

-Serve tofu and sauce over rice with green beans on the side.
+Serve meatballs and sauce over rice with green beans on the side.
 Enjoy!

 Easy and delicious (admitting that I used frozen Turkey meatballs from TJ’s).
 Loved the green beans.1 Helpful

 Amazing recipe!
 Quick and easy after a tiring day at work.
 The teriyaki sauce was so tasty.I would use it on salmon and chicken dish Next time, I would use less corn starch as it was a bit too thick!0 Helpful